-The aspects emphasised in Table 1 may be seen in the examples that follow.
+The aspects emphasised in Table 1 may be seen in the story threads that follow.
 Researcher stories contribute shared learning and transformation.
 Aspects of knowing include: Narrative knowing through own stories; Observational knowing through participation of researcher and community and listening; Relational knowing through the transformation of researcher as well as community, and through recognising and seeking ‘studying-up’ in learning from Elders.
 These aspects feature in our three autobiographies and our research projects.
 A number of concepts highlighted in various types of qualitative research apply here: intellectual autobiography, the relationship of autobiography and research, (LeCompte, 1998; Herzog, 1998).
-The feature of studying-up discussed by Gamradt, (1998) in anthropological research, is a practice of IK research when working with elders, iziNduna (Headmen), amaKhosi (Chiefs) – although not sufficiently mentioned in the literature in South Africa: perhaps an oversight in recognising the actual power hierarchies in indigenous communities.
+The feature of studying-up discussed by Gamradt, (1998) in anthropologyical research, is a practice of IK research when working with elders, iziNduna (Headmen), amaKhosi (Chiefs) – although not sufficiently mentioned in the literature in South Africa: perhaps an oversight in recognising the actual power hierarchies in indigenous communities.

-All these aspects of knowing can be linked to story.

 Positioning ourselves in our IK research through our own story

-In the following sections we each tell a story of who we are and where we come from so that the tacit knowing we bring provides an example of how Indigenous Knowledge research includes the novice who comes to know through participation in community.

-However, Story writing is a selective and censored endeavour.
+Story writing is a selective and censored endeavour.
 How does one construct a narrative that is coherent and meaningful and not close down the possibilities for other versions of the story?
-We need to acknowledge the conundrum of capturing or even writing about intangible heritage (a synonym here for IK) and one way of doing this is to point to it in our relationships with a knowing community, in our own coming to know, and in providing some tangible clues so that the ineffable is seen in the spaces around the words and ideas of our research.
-We veer away from scientific discourse in story to deliberately include the community-connected being with a heritage that has a bearing on the research project.
-The story is infused with the spirit of the writer.
-This mirrors the consort of physical and spiritual in African worldview (Mbiti, 1969; Oladipo, 2002).
+We need to acknowledge the conundrum of capturing or even writing about intangible heritage (a synonym here for IK) and one way of doing this is to point to it in our relationships with a community, .
+The story is infused with the spirit of the writer, mirroring the consort of physical and spiritual in African worldview (Mbiti, 1969; Oladipo, 2002).
 Some insight into the worldview of the researcher is a perhaps more honest declaration of ‘lens’ than the adopted ‘theoretical framework’ of conventional research requirements.
 As researchers we declare the origins of our perspectives and expect that these will be at least partially transformed through the participatory research process.
-We anticipate that we will become ‘more human’ in the humanity of others and recover some of the connection across our severed thinking; that we will open up more wonder than arriving at certainties and answers – that we will be more able to be open-minded with what is unknown.
+We anticipate that we will become ‘more human’ in the humanity of others and recover some of the connection across our severed thinking; that we will open up more wonder, rather than arriving at certainties and answers – that we will be more able to be open-minded with what is unknown.
 In this approach we find resonance with Freire’s ‘critical consciousness’ (1970) and the inseparability of action and theory.
-Research typically presents ‘the Other’ (Coombes, Johnson & Howitt, 2014) but exempts the researchers from being revealed as objects of analysis – or more benevolently – sources of knowledge.
+Research typically presents ‘the Other’ (Coombes, Johnson & Howitt, 2014) but exempts the researchers from being revealed as objects of analysis.